00xbyte/00xbyte.github.io/_posts/2024-10-08-hacking-smart-car-cams.md

 # Mitigation

-Until the vendors fix this issue, I recommend that all users disconnect thier devices from the internet.
+I have received confirmation that Proof.co.il have fixed the issue on thier servers.
+On the other hand, Szime did not respond, so until they fix this issue, I recommend that Szime users disconnect thier devices from the internet.

-Proof.co.il and Szime.com, if you are reading this, please fix this issue and please stop ghosting security researchers.
+Szime, if you are reading this, please stop ghosting security researchers.